 Check your connection

-If your friends notice a significant lag in that first video stream or the chat, you might want to check your internet connection.
+If your friends notice a significant lag in that first video stream or in the chat, you might want to check your internet connection.
 Having a fast connection is vital to a successful stream; failing to secure a dependable connection could result in a loss of followers and credibility.

 How to save broadcasts on Twitch